ccastignani/RRBS_DNAm_pipeline/README.md

 This pipeline performs the alignment and methylation extraction for RRBS Nugen sequencing.

 ### Input

+The initial input of this pipeline is a CSV file containing the inventory of samples to run (each row corresponding to an independent sample).
 DNAm (WORKFLOW)
 - FASTQ_preprocess (Subworkflow)
     - Trimgalore (Modules)